 - Take a ghost tour: Savannah is supposedly one of the most haunted cities in the United States, after New Orleans.
 There are plenty of ghost tours running nightly that will take you through some of the city’s spookiest spots.

 - Eat some comfort food: Don’t miss eating some authentic Southern comfort food on your trip to Savannah!
 The best place for it is Mrs. Wilkes’ Dining Room, where you’ll be served heaping plates of comfort food “family style” at communal tables.

 WHERE TO STAY IN SAVANNAH

 There are countless places to stay in Savannah, from large hotel chains to smaller boutique properties.
-Some of the best reviewed properties include:
+Some of the best-reviewed properties include:

 WHERE TO EAT

 Savannah is famous for its Southern cuisine.
 Some local specialties are pimento cheese, buttermilk biscuits, fried green tomatoes, fried chicken, grits, pecan pie, and pralines!
-Here are few of my favorite places to eat:
+Here are a few of my favorite places to eat: